Showing 1 - 1 OF 1

 FCC providers complete a monthly 17-page self assessment that ensures the safety, health and well-being of your child or children as well as receive monthly unannounced visits from the FCC Coordinator.

 Providers offer daily activities that promote social, self, creative, physical and cognitive development.
 Your child or children will receive individualized attention in a small group setting that is warm, caring, nurturing and educational.
 Referral lists for in-home providers may be obtained from a variety of agencies on base such as the FCC, Child Development Center, A&FRC or Community Support.

-FCC also offers Extended Duty Care, Missile Duty Care, Return Home Care, Air Force Aid PCS Care and Volunteer Care and serves as back-up for Give Parents a Break.
+FCC also offers Extended Duty Care, Air Force Aid PCS Care and Volunteer Care and serves as back-up for Give Parents a Break.
 Please call 307-773-3317 or DSN 312-481-3317 if you are interested in becoming a provider or for further information on these special programs.
 Consider giving FCC a try!

-The CDC provides care and activities for hourly and full day children based on local needs and capabilities.
-Children ages 6 weeks to 5 years of age to include military and DoD civilian parents may use the center.
+The CDC provides care and activities for full day children and hourly care based on local needs and capabilities.
+Children ages 6 weeks to 5 years of age to include military and DOD civilian parents may use the center.
 Programs offered include: hourly care, full-day weekly care, family child care homes and respite care.
 The installation has one CDC with a maximum capacity of 206.
 There are also licensed Family Child Care Homes and Missile Duty Providers.
 A School Age Program which serves children 6-12 is also located on the installation.
 The School Age Program provides before and after school and full-time summer camp.